TracyOmogbai/Prism-Analytics/README.md

 The original dataset required significant cleaning before analysis:

 - Removed null date rows to ensure a clean time axis starting from January 2021
-- Excluded one brand division with insufficient campaign data representing less than 0.1% of total spend
 - Standardised numeric and currency columns
 - Resolved column naming inconsistencies inherited from the flat source file
 - Normalised UTM fields for consistent attribution analysis across all divisions